Garima-sharma814/Snake-Water-Gun/README.md

 - I hope that you will enjoy the game.
 Cheers !
 - How this game work !!!!!!!

--Single player can play this game with the computer.
+- Single player can play this game with the computer.

 ## Rules :-

      You have to type "S" for snake "W" for water and "G" for gun.